 By trusting Jesus, Christians trust the Bible.
-By seeking to do God’s will, Jesus taught that those who consider the words of Jesus will know whether His teaching is from God or not (John 7:17).
-Faith in Jesus by the Gospels attests to the whole of the Bible because Jesus quoted from past scriptures in the Old Testament and He would send His Spirit to guide His apostles and prophets to produce the New Testament Scriptures (John 14:26; 16:12–13).
+By seeking to do God’s will, Jesus taught that those who consider His words will know whether His teaching is from God or not (John 7:17).
+Faith in Jesus according to the Gospels attests to the whole of the Bible because Jesus quoted from past scriptures in the Old Testament and He would send His Spirit to guide His apostles and prophets into all truth and produce the New Testament Scriptures (John 14:26; 16:12–13).

 Believers can trust that God has preserved the Bible as He desired.
 They can know this by faith in Jesus as the Christ.
 Jesus revealed, “My words will not pass away” (Mark 13:31).
 Jesus also taught that Scripture cannot be broken (John 10:35).
 In further external support, 5,800 Greek manuscripts of the New Testament Scriptures and almost another 20,000 in other languages including Latin and Coptic confirm that the Bible has not changed over 1500 years from the 1st to the 15th century.
 Strata of various church writers cite and quote from the New Testament starting immediately after the apostles and prophets wrote the New Testament (cf. Eph 3:3–5).
 The detailed early Christian commentators in the 2nd and 3rd centuries address every book of the New Testament.

 Thank God for the Bible!
 You believe that Jesus loves you and died for you, then read His words.
-You believe that Jesus resurrected from the dead to give you eternal life in like manner, then study the Scriptures.
-View the world through God’s revelation to humanity and so see the truth by God’s Word in the Bible.
+You believe that Jesus resurrected from the dead to give you eternal life, then study the Scriptures.
+View the world through God’s revelation to humanity and so see the truth of God’s Word in the Bible.